 The District Board of Directors adopted amendments to District Rule 210, Fees at the May 16, 2024 Board Hearing.
-The amended rule and fee schedules will be effective on July 1, 2024.
-Please see the Rule History page for more information on the changes.
+As of July 1, 2024, the amended rule and fee schedules are effective.
+Please see the Rule 210 Summary Notice or the Rule History page for more information on the changes.

 Current Fee Schedule